Didymograptus/VeusSpreadsheetAddin/README.md

 These addins were originally developed by Stefan Eidelloth (software@isfh.de) https://github.com/veusz/veusz/wiki/Addins-for-veusz Korintje(https://github.com/korintje) have made a little updates to work in the newer Calc and Excel.
+However, There are still something remained to be solved to the complete work.

 # Description for Libre office Calc
 'This Add-In includes a set of macros to "embed" Veusz in Calc